Colorful linear programming, Nash equilibrium, and pivots: Simplexification of 's algorithm

-\subsection{Numerical results}
+\subsubsection{Numerical results}

 We implemented our algorithm in C++.
 The tests are performed on a PC Intel{ \textsuperscript{\textregistered}} Core{ \textsuperscript{\texttrademark} i3-2310M}, with two 64-bit CPUs, clocked at 2.1 GHz, with 4 GB RAM.
-The instances are provided by five random generators, implemented by Huang in MATLAB.
+The instances are provided by five random generators, implemented by Huang in MATLAB and described in his master thesis~\cite{Hu07}.
 All the generators provide instances of $(d+1)^2$ points in general position on the unit sphere, partitioned into $d+1$ colors and such that the origin $\zero$ is in the convex hull of each color.
 Descriptions of the generators can be found in~\cite{Hua05}.
 At each iteration, we choose the entering point $\boldsymbol{t}$ that has the most negative reduced cost.

-Table~\ref{tab:results} presents the computational results on 50 instances by dimension and by generators.
+Table~\ref{tab:results} presents the computational results on 50 instances by dimension and by generators (the ``tube'' instances are those referred as ``unbalanced'' in Huang's master thesis).
 The columns ``time'' give the average execution time of the algorithm in milliseconds.
 The columns ``\# pivots'' give the average number of pivots.
 The entry corresponding to the ``tube'' case in dimension $384$ is empty, since we faced cycling behavior for some instances (we felt that adding anti-cycling pivot rules was not imperative for our experiments).

 We compare these results with those of the \bara{}-Onn algorithm presented in the paper by Deza et al.~\cite{DHST08} using the same generators.
+We provide the detailed numerical results of that paper in Table~\ref{tab:huang}, taken from Huang's master thesis (in which the algorithm is referred to as BO2).

 In general, our number of pivots is slightly larger than what they get.
-Regarding the time per iteration, it is hard to draw a conclusion since their implementation was done in MATLAB and since they used a different machine (a server with eight 64-bit CPUs, clocked at 2.6 GHz, with 64 GB RAM).
-However, the time per iteration of our algorithm is of the order of a thousand times smaller.
+Regarding the computation time, it is hard to draw a conclusion since their implementation was done in MATLAB and since they used a different machine (a server with eight 64-bit CPUs, clocked at 2.6 GHz, with 64 GB RAM).
+However, we are always much faster -- our total computation time is of the order of ten times smaller than theirs -- and our time per iteration is up to thirty times smaller.